 Your insurance company will require you to submit certain information and documentation to start the claims process.
-This generally consist of a sworn statement from you about what happened and the extent of the damage you suffered.
+This generally consists of a sworn statement from you about what happened and the extent of the damage you suffered.
 They may ask you for more information and you, as the policyholder, have an obligation to provide them with whatever they need.
 Be sure to be thorough in all your information and documentation and remember it is hard to get reimbursed for something that is not documented.

 Once you have notified the insurance company of your loss and provide the information needed to start the claim, your insurer will assign the case to a claim’s representative.
-The claims rep will analyze your policy to determine what type of policy you have, your policy limits, and what is covered, what is excluded, your deductibles and any other information that might be needed.
+The claims rep will analyze your policy to determine what type of policy you have, your policy limits, and what is covered, what is excluded, your deductibles, and any other information that might be needed.
 Once completed, the claims rep will send you a letter that details all the information.
-Most states laws will require this letter to be sent to you within 30 days after being notified of the loss.
-If you do not agree with the insurers analysis of your policy, it is important to contact them immediately and resolve those issues.
+Most state laws will require this letter to be sent to you within 30 days after being notified of the loss.
+If you do not agree with the insurer's analysis of your policy, it is important to contact them immediately and resolve those issues.

 In some cases, you may want to ask your insurance company for an advance of funds.
-If you were forced to evacuate your home during a fire, you may not have grabbed some basic necessities such as clothing, shoes, work uniforms, even your toothbrush.
-In most cases it is quite common to ask your insurance company for an advance against your eventual claim.
+If you were forced to evacuate your home during a fire, you may not have grabbed some necessities such as clothing, shoes, work uniforms, even your toothbrush.
+In most cases, it is quite common to ask your insurance company for an advance against your eventual claim.
 Save the receipts for everything you buy and be reasonable.

 After the fire department and inspectors have deemed the property secure, you have an obligation to mitigate damages.
-Make sure with the help of the fire department that the fire is not smoldering, to limit flare ups, and board up windows, doors, and any structural openings.
+Make sure with the help of the fire department that the fire is not smoldering, limit flare-ups, and board up windows, doors, and any structural openings.
 To prevent vandalism, you may want to erect a fence to keep curious onlookers away.
-Be vigilant and keep a close eye on your property, making sure it hasn’t been disturbed or new problems have not arisen.
+Be vigilant and keep a close eye on your property, making sure it hasn't been disturbed or new problems have not arisen.

 Make sure to keep track of your living expenses.
 Your insurance company will pay for the cost of a hotel, but if you are residing with friends or family, ask the insurance company to reimburse them.
-You can always point out that you are actually saving them money by residing with family instead of a hotel, or eating in a restaurant every day.
+You can always point out that you are actually saving them money by residing with family instead of a hotel or eating in a restaurant every day.

 All insurance policies are different so it is extremely important to know what yours entails.
-After a disaster you want to get back to normal as soon as possible and your insurance company wants that too.
+After a disaster, you want to get back to normal as soon as possible and your insurance company wants that too.
 In the case of a total loss, where the entire house and its contents were destroyed, insurance companies usually pay the policy limits.
 That means you can receive a check for what the home and contents were insured for at the time of the disaster.

 Although you are probably completely overwhelmed by damage and loss at this time, it is extremely important to make a comprehensive accurate list of all the items lost, so you will be properly reimbursed.
 It cannot be stressed enough how imperative this step in the process is.
 Make sure to get help from family members.
 Remember that claims are easier to make when you have a home inventory list prepared, before disaster strikes.